dgaydukov/cert-aws/files/sa.md

 Healthchecks are already built into endpoints, so you don't need to explicitly define them.

 ###### FSx
 FSx - file system for windows and lustre.
+File system is accesible from inside aws.
+If you want to access it from on-premises you have to use direct connect or VPN.
 Lustre - distributed file system for cluster computing (portmanteau word derived from Linux and cluster).
+Generally FSx is cheaper than EFS (cause EFS provides 100% durability with multi-AZ deployment).
+FSx Lustre on average more faster then EFS

 FSx for Windows - fully managed, highly reliable, and scalable file storage using SMB protocol.
 File Share - specific folder inside file system.
 FSx mostly for windows, EFS - for linux.
 FSx integrated with windows AD (AWS AD or windows native AD) and windows users can use there AD identity to access resources on FSx.
 By default FSx replicates data in single AZ for durability, but you can create Multi-AZ FSx go ensure data durability and failover in case of AZ damage.
 You can also create backups and store them in s3.

-Lustre - open source high-performance file system (good for HPC, video processing, financial modeling, genome sequencing), it provides two deployment options
+Lustre - open source high-performance file system (good for HPC, video processing, financial modeling, genome sequencing), it provides two deployment options:
 * scratch - temporary storage and shorter-term processing of data.
 Data is not replicated and does not persist if a file server fails
 * persistent - long-term storage (data automatically replicated within single AZ) You can access FSx lustre from
-* linux (install the open-source Lustre client on that instance)
+* linux (install the open-source Lustre client on that instance) Minimum size for Lustre is 1.2TB

 ### Networking
 ###### NIC